nmwsharp/polyscope-docs/py/source/index.md

     ```

 Polyscope is designed to make your life easier.
 It is simple to build, and fewer than 10 lines of code should be sufficient to start visualizing.
-In C++, some [template magic](https://polyscope.run/data_adaptors/) means Polyscope can probably accept the data types you're already using!

 ---
 Author: [Nicholas Sharp](http://www.nmwsharp.com)